 March and April are important months in the tax calendar and come 5th April, one tax year closes and another opens.
-During March, it’s important to check you’ve been as tax efficient as possible and ready yourself for the new tax year.
+During March, it’s a good idea to check you’ve taken the opportunities to be tax efficient before the year closes and start to prepare for the new tax year.

 The final months of a tax year can provide opportunities to maximise tax reliefs otherwise, if not careful, valuable allowances can be lost if not used.
-You’ll want to check your personal income for the tax year to ensure you’ve taken the opportunity to be as tax efficient as possible.
+You’ll also want to check your personal income for the tax year to ensure you’ve taken the opportunity to be tax efficient.
 This guide explains what you’ll need to know and what actions to take before 5th April.

 1. Maximise your dividends before 5th April to minimise tax